CaseyRo/casey.berlin/posts/Lighting Up Love - How I Created a Coldplay-Inspired LED Wristband Show for My Wedding.md

+Oh boy.
+Marriage.
+I tried to figure out what I wanted to do, a funny speech?
+A big gift?
+Organising our honeymoon?
+Getting a big metal band to play for us?
+But no. It needed to be something close to myself, something that expressed _everything_ that is me.
+And this blog is the (well quite practical) story of getting that to reality!
 ## The Spark of Inspiration

 I've always been a tech enthusiast, a music lover, and a fan of immersive experiences.
 But it was a Coldplay concert that truly ignited the spark.
 The crowd was not just an audience; we were part of the show, our wristbands lighting up in sync with the music.
 I looked around and thought, "Why not bring this magic to my own life event?"
 And what better occasion than my wedding?